You can only access decrypted files of a vault if you can unlock it. Unlocking a vault is just a two-step process as long as you know the password.

 Unlocking a Vault

-Done or click
+Done or click on

 Locking a vault

-To lock your vault again simply click
+To lock a vault, simply click

 Lock and the virtual drive will disappear or render empty.
 Your files remain encrypted at the vault’s location.